Additivity of higher rho invariants and nonrigidity of topological manifolds

 uniformly for all $t$.
-Now use a polynomial to approximate $h(x) = x^{-1}$ on the interval $[\delta, C]$.
+Now use a polynomial to approximate the function $h(x) = x^{-1}$ on the interval $[\varepsilon_0, C]$.
 We see that there exists $K_t$ that approximates sufficiently well, and the propagation of $K_t$ goes to $0$, as $t$ goes to infinity.

-To summarize, for any $\epsilon >0$, there exists a path of invertible elements $(\tilde V^\epsilon_t)_{0\leq t < \infty}$ such that \begin{enumerate}[(1)] \item $V_0^\epsilon = 1$; \item $\|V_t - \tilde V^\epsilon_t\| <\epsilon$ for all $t\in [0, \infty)$, \item and the propagation of $\tilde V^\epsilon_t$ goes to $0$, as $t$ goes to infinity. \end{enumerate} It follows that the path $(V_t)_{0 \leq t< \infty}$ is a representative of the $K$-theory class $\rho(\theta\times \mathbb R) \in K_{n+1}(C_{L, 0}^\ast(\widetilde X\times \mathbb R)^\Gamma)$.
-This finishes the proof. \end{proof}
+To summarize, for any $\varepsilon >0$, there exists a path of invertible elements $( V^\varepsilon_t)_{0\leq t < \infty}$ such that \begin{enumerate}[(1)] \item $V_0^\varepsilon = 1$, \item $\|V_t - V^\varepsilon_t\| <\epsilon$ for all $t\in [0, \infty)$, \item and the propagation of $ V^\varepsilon_t$ goes to $0$, as $t$ goes to infinity. \end{enumerate} It follows that the path $(V_t)_{0 \leq t< \infty}$ is a representative of the $K$-theory class This finishes the proof. \end{proof}

 Now we return to the proof of the theorem.
 Recall that $B\pm S$ is a self-adjoint invertible operator.
 Therefore, $B\pm S$ is homotopic to $P_\pm - Q_\pm$ through a path of invertible elements, where $P_\pm$ is the positive projection of $B\pm S$ and $Q_\pm$ is the negative projection of $B\pm S$.
 Note that $P_\pm + Q_\pm = 1$.
 We see that the path is homotopic to the path